Awni00/abstract_transformer/README.md

 ## Usage Examples

 Everything in this repo is implemented in PyTorch as `nn.Module` objects.
-Thus, the implemented modules are compatible with typical pytorch workflows, training code, and packages like PyTorch Lightning/torchinfo/etc.
+Thus, the implemented modules are compatible with typical PyTorch workflows, training code, and packages like PyTorch Lightning/torchinfo/etc.

-The following code demos the creation of a *Dual Attention Transformer* Language Model.
+The following code demonstrates the creation of a *Dual Attention Transformer* Language Model.

 ```python
 from language_models import DualAttnTransformerLM